BlackBeltTechnology/pandino/examples/configuration-manager-browser-js/README.md

 A simple example showcasing the ConfigAdmin capabilities with a `Localstorage` Persistence Manager implementation.

 ## Running the example
-Run `npm start` in this folder to start a web server
+Run `npx serve dist` in this folder to start a web server

-> Server will start at: http://localhost:5001
+> Server will start at: http://localhost:3000

 ## Configuration mutation